Romerico234/SecurEd-Tech-Assessment/devlog/devlog.md

 3. updatePassword is missing validation for all 3 body requests
 4. deletePassword does not validate for the id query parameter

-## **Day 5 (04/06/2024): Reflection**
-I was worried that there would have been a huge learning curve for me and if I could complete the assessment in the alloted time.
-But, I pulled through and I am content with what I have found and done.